-Baby and mother 'unrestrained' passengers in Manurewa police chase crash
+Baby and woman 'unrestrained' passengers in Manurewa police-chase crash

-A baby and its mother were unrestrained passengers in a police pursuit which culminated in the driver crashing in South Auckland, a witness says.
+A baby and a woman were unrestrained passengers in a police pursuit which culminated in the driver crashing in South Auckland, a witness says.

 The incident occurred on Solo Place in Manurewa today shortly after 2pm.
 The baby, which appeared to have bruising, could be heard crying shortly after the collision.